Facial traumaMaxillofacial injury; Midface trauma; Facial injury; LeFort injuries

 - Missing teeth

-- Swelling around the eyes that may cause vision problems
+- Swelling or bruising around the eyes that may cause vision problems

 Exams and Tests